• Skip to main content

 Who can use the FORTIFIED standards?

 If you are not seeking official certification, you may still use the FORTIFIED standards to guide construction or re-roofing.
-FORTIFIED standards are available to the public on this website.
+The FORTIFIED standards are available to the public on this website.
 Choose the standard that addresses the weather risk in your area (hurricane or high wind) and ask your contractor to follow the FORTIFIED requirements.

 Does my home qualify for FORTIFIED?